 - Cell and developmental biology

 Your professors will work closely with you—guiding your studies and acting as teachers, advisors and mentors throughout your degree and career.
 Many of our faculty members collaborate and work with students long after they earn their degree.

-Creighton's state-of-the-art facilities, such as the Integrated Biomedical Imaging Facility, provide hands-on experiences that will help you develop skills to differentiate you after graduation.
+Creighton's state-of-the-art facilities, such as the Biomedical Sciences department's core facilities and Integrated Biomedical Imaging Facility, provide hands-on experiences that will help you develop skills to differentiate you after graduation.